molssi-seamm/molssi-seamm.github.io/docs/users/installation/index.rst

 There are two parts to SEAMM that you can install:

-  * The graphical application and environment, which we tend to call SEAMM
+  * The SEAMM environment and the graphical application for building flowcharts, running jobs, etc.

-  * The web-based Dashboard
+  * The web-based Dashboard, used for exploring the results of jobs.

 Both of these rely on having conda installed.
 If you do not have conda (or anaconda) installed, head over to Miniconda_ or Anaconda_